nasa/cumulus-message-adapter-js/README.md

 ## Why?

-This implementation has a few major advantages:
+This approach has a few major advantages:

 1. It explicitly prevents tasks from making assumptions about data structures like `meta` and `cumulus_meta` that are owned internally and may therefore